Skip to content

-The main thing is to make sure that you're using hardwood logs with low moisture content, keep away from softwoods or wet wood you won’t get the right heat, Ash and Beech are great woods for cooking over fire.
+The main thing is to make sure that you're using hardwood logs with low moisture content.
+Keep away from softwoods or wet wood, as you won’t get the right heat - Ash and Beech are great woods for cooking over fire.

-Secondly you dont want to be using large logs as the aim to break the wood down to embers as quickly as possible, I use 12 inch Ash or Beech pizza batten from our local supplier Log Store Group.
+Secondly, you don't want to be using large logs, as the aim is to break the wood down to embers as quickly as possible.
+I use 12 inch Ash or Beech pizza batterns from our local supplier - The Log Store Group.

-If your cant find this local just split a larger log down a great tool for this is the Kindling Cracker King which lets splits logs safely without the need for an axe.
+If you can't find a log supplier locally, just split a larger log down.
+A great tool for this is the Kindling Cracker King, which lets you split logs safely without the need for an axe.

 Kindling Cracker great for splitting wood without an axe

-If possible always try to find a local supplier, if you dont now one talk to is your local restaurant or pub with a wood-burning oven and they will know the best local suppliers.
+If possible, always try to find a local supplier, if you don't know one talk to is your local restaurant or pub with a wood-burning oven and they will know the best local suppliers.

 To get you start here are few great suppliers: